ynput/ayon-documentation/website/docs/artist_hosts_unreal.md

 You can now click on **AYON → Publish ...** to open the Publisher screen.
 On the left, you will see all the publish instances that you have created.
 Select the ones that you want to publish, and click on **Publish**.

 ## Look development

+AYON supports look development in Unreal Engine.

+### Loading model

+First, you will need a model as Static Mesh.
+To load it, just choose **AYON → Load ...**, right-click your mesh and select **Import Static Mesh**.
+You will find the loaded Static Mesh in `/Content/AYON/Assets`.

+### Creating look

+To create the look, you will need to create the [Materials](https://docs.unrealengine.com/5.1/en-US/Engine/Rendering/Materials/) for the model you loaded, and assign them to the model.
+You can create the materials in Unreal, or you can import them from AYON as UAsset.

+### Publishing look

+Select the model with the materials in the Content Browser, and click on **AYON → Create ...**.
+This will open the Creator screen.
+From here, select *Material*, set the name of the subset, and click on **Create**.
+This will create a `AyonPublishInstance` file in `/Content/AYON/PublishInstances`, with the metadata necessary to publish the asset.

+To get the look ready to be publishable, AYON will create a new folder `/Content/AYON/Looks`.
+In here, it will be created a folder that will contain a simple model with the materials you created assigned, that will be used to publish the look.
+This folder will be named after subset name you chose when creating the instance.
+You don't need to do anything with this folder, it is just for the publishing process.

+You can now click on **AYON → Publish ...** to open the Publisher screen.
+On the left, you will see all the publish instances that you have created.
+Select the ones that you want to publish, and click on **Publish**.

 ## UAssets